- 1Spain: An attractive country for investment

 It should be noted that current legislation provides for a tax neutrality regime when certain of the transactions described above are carried out as part of a corporate reorganization, to which we will refer hereinbelow.

-Transactions between related entities must be valued at arm’s-length value, i.e., the value which would have been agreed between independent persons or entities under normal market conditions.
+Transactions between related persons or entities must be valued at arm’s-length value, i.e., the value which would have been agreed between independent persons or entities under normal market conditions.

 Accordingly, the Tax Administration may verify both whether the valuation given to transactions performed between related entities is in accordance with arm’s-length value and the nature and legal classification of the transactions, and where appropriate, the Tax Administration may make the adjustments which it considers appropriate to any transactions subject to CIT, PIT or Nonresident Income Tax that have not been valued at arm’s length.
 The Tax Administration’s valuation of a certain transaction will also be applicable to the other related persons or entities involved in that transaction, and under no circumstances will the Administration’s valuation give rise to taxation of higher income for CIT, PIT or Nonresident Income Tax, than that actually derived from the transaction for the persons or entities as a whole that performed it.